nprudnikov/PrFirebase/README.md

 ## Installation notes

 AndroidX support is required to run Firebase on Android platform.
-If your project is not configured yet, you can use [ufna/AndroidX-UE4](https://github.com/ufna/AndroidX-UE4) plugin to add it.
+If your project is not configured yet, take a look at [ufna/AndroidX-UE4](https://github.com/ufna/AndroidX-UE4) plugin - just add it and job is done.